-The NFU is urging all poultry keepers to monitor environmental conditions within poultry buildings as part of their routine management procedures due to the milder weather forecast over the next few days.
+The NFU is urging all poultry keepers to monitor environmental conditions within poultry buildings as part of their routine management procedures due to the hot weather forecast over the next few days.

 Poultry vet and managing director of Avivets, William Garton, said:

-“With unseasonal increases in temperature forecasted it is important for all poultry producers to ensure their ventilation systems are in working order.
-This is ever more important given the current Defra imposed housing order.
+“With high temperatures forecasted it is important for all poultry producers to ensure their ventilation systems are in working order.

 "Birds housed with compromised ventilation might be subjected to high carbon dioxide and/or ammonia levels.
 Carbon dioxide levels should be kept below 3,000ppm and ammonia levels below 20ppm.

 "Poultry producers should be aware of the odour of increased ammonia and ensure CO2 meters are working.
 Birds suffering from high CO2 levels may appear drowsy and lethargic.”